rbtLong/CurryingConnections/README.md

 ```

 We use .Rows() which returns a Dictionary<string, object> that represents a row (where the key is the column's
-name--always of type string), the value of that column and is whatever object it is).
+name--always of type string), the value of that column and is whatever object it is.
 In many cases, this allows
 us to forward the data model straight to the front-end as json.

 In this example, the non-curried version was fairly clean and the connection is guaranteed to close.
 However, when